2-Day Trip to Athens Greece | Best Sites & Activities

 The Stoa of Attalos

-The Stoa of Attalos, on your left, was rebuilt from the ground by the American School of Classical Studies which serves today as a Museum with the findings from the Agora sight.
+The Stoa of Attalos, on your left, was rebuilt from the ground up by the American School of Classical Studies, which serves today as a Museum with the findings from the Agora site.

 Kerameikos Archaeological Site